Hands on: Hands on: Amazon Echo Buds review

 Design and features

 First, the basics.
-Amazon Echo Buds are true wireless earphones.
-What does the term ‘true wireless’ mean exactly?
-Well, there’s a battery in both the left and right earpieces, meaning there’s no wire connecting them to each other or your playback device, using a Bluetooth connection to beam tunes and audio direct to the buds in your ears.
+Amazon Echo Buds are true-wireless earphones.
+What does the term ‘true-wireless’ mean exactly?
+Well, there’s a battery in both the left and right earpieces, meaning there’s no wire connecting them to each other or your playback device; a Bluetooth connection is used to beam tunes and audio direct to the buds in your ears.
 To charge them, you simply magnetically snap them into an included charging case, with its own separate back-up battery to juice the buds on the go.

-It’s a comfortable, tangle-free experience usually, and the Echo Buds meet that distinction admirably.
-Coming in black with an obloid case, you’ll get 5 hours of music streaming from the earbuds themselves, with 15 back-up hours in the case for a total battery life of 20 hours per charge.
-That’s not the longest battery life we’ve ever seen from true wireless buds, but there’s more going on here than some rivals offer.
+It’s a comfortable, tangle-free experience usually, and the Echo Buds meet that criteria admirably.
+Coming in black with an obloid case, you’ll get five hours of music streaming from the earbuds themselves, with 15 back-up hours in the case for a total battery life of 20 hours per charge.
+That’s not the longest battery life we’ve seen from true wireless buds, but there’s more going on here than some rivals offer.

-It makes using Alexa on the go far more natural and simple.
-Having used many true-wireless earbuds, few manage to make invoking the helper with button taps or earbud long-presses work successfully.
-But our short time with the Echo Buds at the Amazon demo event, even in a busy, noisy room left us confident that you’ll be able to tap into the power of Alexa without any hiccups when out and about.
+It makes using Alexa on the go far more intuitive and simple.
+We've used many true-wireless earbuds, and few manage to make invoking the helper with button taps or earbud long-presses work successfully.
+But our short time with the Echo Buds at the Amazon demo event - in a busy, noisy room - left us confident that you’ll be able to tap into the power of Alexa without any hiccups when out and about.

-That’s not the only thing the Amazon Echo Buds are capable of.
-Amazon has teamed up with Bose to offer active noise cancellation with the buds.
+That’s not the only thing the Amazon Echo Buds are capable of - Amazon has teamed up with Bose to offer active noise cancellation.
 (Note that Bose hasn’t worked on any other element of the audio offered here, just the ANC tech).
-By double tapping either bud (a default setting, but customizable in the accompanying app) you can switch on noise cancellation, effectively blocking out the outside world and immersing you in your tunes.
-Likewise, tap again and it activates a ‘Passthrough’ mode that uses the onboard mic to boost the sound of the world around you, letting you engage in conversation easily without having to remove the buds.
+By double-tapping either bud (a default setting, but customizable in the accompanying app) you can switch on noise cancellation, effectively blocking out the outside world and immersing you in your tunes.
+Tap again and you'll activate a ‘Passthrough’ mode that uses the onboard mic to boost the sound of the world around you, letting you engage in conversation easily without having to remove the buds.

-Should you choose to remove them, however, you’ll be pleased to hear that an onboard optical sensor will kick into action, pausing your playback, and smartly activating the tuens once again when you pop them back in.
+Should you choose to remove your Echo Buds, you’ll be pleased to hear that an onboard optical sensor will kick in, pausing your playback and smartly activating the tunes once again when you pop them back in.

-Overall, it’s a very intelligent set of earbuds and features, at a price point that makes you wonder how Amazon can afford to sell them at all.
+Overall, it’s a very intelligent pair of earbuds, and set of features, at a price point that makes you wonder how Amazon can afford to sell them at all.

 Performance

 What’s perhaps most attractive though is just how easily you can get to Alexa controls.
-With ANC activated, I was able to quickly ask Alexa for some news headlines, and being able to check on the wider world (or your other connected services) without the need to tap a button or pull out a phone, or read a screen, makes the Echo Buds very welcome.
+With ANC activated, we were able to quickly ask Alexa for some news headlines - being able to check on the wider world (or your other connected services) without the need to tap a button or pull out a phone, or read a screen, makes the Echo Buds very welcome.

 Early verdict

-Amazon may not be the first company to offer its Alexa assistant in earbuds, but it’s looking likely that they’ll have made the best – at least if Alexa access is your primary concern.
+Amazon may not be the first manufacturer to offer its Alexa assistant in earbuds, but it’s looking likely that it will have made the best yet – at least if Alexa access is your primary concern.

-You can get Alexa in other earbuds, but with the ease with which the assistant can be accessed here, and the Bose active noise cancellation onboard, you’ll be hard pressed to find a more feature rich true wireless pair at this price point.
+You can get Alexa in other earbuds, but given the ease with which the assistant can be accessed here, and the Bose active noise cancellation onboard, you’ll be hard pressed to find a more feature-rich true wireless pair at this price point.
 A lack of USB-C or wireless charging may bother some, but expect to see these in many happy ears when they launch before the end of the year.